-May 23, 2013 in Customer Performance Management (CPM) | Tags: Call Center, Cloud Computing, Collaboration, Contact Center, Contact Center Analytics, Customer Analytics, Customer Experience Management, Customer Service, Social CRM, Social Media, Social Media analytics, SoCoCare, Unified Communications | by Richard Snow | Leave a comment
+February 27, 2014 in Business Collaboration, Cloud Computing, Customer Performance Management (CPM) | Tags: Call Center, Cloud Computing, Collaboration, Contact Center, Contact Center Analytics, CRM, Customer Analytics, Customer Experience Management, Customer Service, Mobile apps, Self-service, Social CRM, Social Media | by Richard Snow | Leave a comment

 Richard J. Snow

 VP & Research Director – Customer Engagement

-May 20, 2013 in Business Analytics, Business Collaboration, Cloud Computing, Customer Performance Management (CPM), Operational Performance Management (OPM), Sales Performance Management (SPM) | Tags: 360-degree view of the Customer, Agent Performance Management, Call Center, Cloud Computing, Collaboration, Contact Center, Contact Center Analytics, CRM, Customer Analytics, Customer Experience Management, Customer Feedback Management, Customer Service, Desktop Analytics, Interactive Intelligence, Mobile apps, Self-service, Social CRM, Social Media, Speech Analytics, Text Analytics, Unified Communications, Voice of the Customer, Workforce Force Optimization | by Richard Snow | Leave a comment
+January 31, 2014 in Business Collaboration, Cloud Computing, Customer Performance Management (CPM), Social Media | Tags: Analytics, big data, Call Center, Contact Center, Contact Center Analytics, CRM, Customer Analytics, Customer Experience Management, Customer Service, Speech Analytics, Text Analytics | by Richard Snow | Leave a comment

 Richard J. Snow